-No matter what you’re working on in Photoshop, having a strong composition is a largely important factor of designing.
-Therefore, knowing how to align or centralise your layers is really valuable.
-And luckily, the processes involved in doing so couldn’t be simpler!
+No matter what you’re working on in Photoshop, it is important to know how to center text or layers in Photoshop.
+It allows you to create a strong and coherent composition which is an important factor in designing.
+Therefore, knowing how to align or centralize your layers is valuable.

 In this article, we’re going to explore how to center text layers specifically, but the methods described apply to all layers and so can be used when centralising any object in Photoshop.